 \subsection{Physics-based Methods}

-Physics-based SfP methods can be categorized into two kinds of approaches: the pure polarization-based methods and the multi-modal fusion methods (SfP+X) that combine the polarization states with additional information sources.
+Physics-based SfP methods can be categorised into two kinds of approaches: the pure polarization-based methods and the multi-modal fusion methods (SfP+X) that combine polarization states with additional information sources.